-- · Investors with basic investment knowledge. - Investors who can accept large short term losses. - Investors wanting an income and some growth over the longer term (5 years or more). - The fund has specific and generic risks with a risk rating as per the SRRI number, all detailed on the NURS-KII. - For general sale to retail and professional investors through all distribution channels with or without professional advice.
+- · Investors with basic investment knowledge. - · Investors who can accept large short term losses. - Investors wanting an income and some growth over the longer term (5 years or more). - The fund has specific and generic risks all detailed on the Key Investor Information document (NURS-KII). - For general sale to retail and professional investors through all distribution channels with or without professional advice.